Get notified of page updates

 (type of kinase inhibitor)

-Melanoma Combined with Taflinar (dabrafenib) as treatment of patients with melanoma and involvement of lymph node(s), following complete resection BRAF V600E or V600K tumor mutation
+Melanoma Combined with Taflinar (dabrafenib) as treatment of people with melanoma and involvement of lymph node(s), following complete resection BRAF V600E or V600K tumor mutation

 Mekinist (trametinib) MEK inhibitor